11.1. Optimization

 To find the numeric roots of a polynomial, see Roots of a Polynomial by Eigenvalues.

-The numerical methods discussed here find a root of any function within a specified range, even if the function is non-linear.
-If the function (equation) is a polynomial, see the roots() function described in Roots of a Polynomial by Eigenvalues.
-The roots of a function is where the function is equal to zero.
+The roots of a function are where the function is equal to zero.
+The numerical methods discussed here find a root of a function within a specified range, even if the function is nonlinear.
+If the function (equation) is a polynomial, then the roots function described in Roots of a Polynomial by Eigenvalues can be used to find the roots.

 Three classic numerical algorithms find where a function evaluates to zero.
-The first function, Newton’s method, works best when we have an equation for the function and we can take the derivative of the function.
+The first function, Newton’s method, works best when we have an equation for the function and can take the derivative of the function.
 The other two algorithms only require that we can find or estimate the value of the function over a range of points.

 11.1.1.1.
 Newton-Raphson Method

-Fig. 11.1 The Newton-Raphson method extends a tangent line to the x-axis to estimate a root value and repeats the process until the root is found within an allowed tolerance.
+Fig. 11.1 The Newton-Raphson method extends a tangent line to the \(x\) axis to estimate a root value and repeats the process until the root is found within an allowed tolerance.

 The algorithm evaluates the function at a sequence of estimates until the root is found.

-1. Evaluate the function and its derivative at the first estimate, f(x_a) and f'(x_a).
+1. Evaluate the function and its derivative at the first estimate, \(f(x_a)\) and \(f'(x_a)\).

-2. The equation for a tangent line passing through the x-axis is
+2. The equation for a tangent line passing through the \(x\) axis is

 3. The estimate for the root is then

-x_b = x_a - \frac{f(x_a)}{f'(x_a)}.
+\[x_b = x_a - \frac{f(x_a)}{f'(x_a)}.\]

-4. If x_b is not close enough to the root, let x_a = x_b and repeat the steps.
+4. If \(x_b\) is not close enough to the root at \(x_r\), then let \(x_a = x_b\) and repeat the steps.

-x_b &= x_a - \frac{(x_a^2 - K)}{2\,x_a} \\
+\[\begin{split}\begin{array}{rl} x_b &= x_a - \frac{(x_a^2 - K)}{2\,x_a} \\ &= \frac{x_a + \frac{K}{x_a}}{2} \end{array}\end{split}\]

 function x = newtSqrt(K)